Random Exclusion Codes: Quantum Advantages of Single-Shot Communication: Random Exclusion Codes

 Note that state discrimination and state exclusion are equivalent for an alphabet of two letters: guessing one immediately excludes the other, and vice versa.
-For example, for binary messages $a_i \in \{0,1\}$, Bob is with two-state discrimination and it holds that \bea \max_S {p}^{ \mathrm{(RAC)} } = \max_S {p}^{ \mathrm{(REC)}}, \eea where the maximization runs over all strategies $S$.
-From above, one immediately concludes that RECs bear quantum advantages of RACs in the $(2,2)$ instance.
-However, the relation above no longer holds when an alphabet contains more than two letters; excluding a correct value does not yield a single outcome, but rather multiple ones.
+For example, for binary messages $a_i \in \{0,1\}$, Bob can apply two-state discrimination and it holds that \bea \max_S {p}^{ \mathrm{(RAC)} } = \max_S {p}^{ \mathrm{(REC)}}, \eea where the maximization runs over all strategies $S$.
+From this, one immediately concludes that RECs bear quantum advantages of RACs in the $(2,2)$ instance.
+However, the relation above no longer holds when an alphabet contains more than two letters as excluding a correct value does not yield a single outcome but rather multiple ones.

-Let us then consider the next simplest case, the $(2,3)$ REC, where two-trit messages $ a=a_1a_2$ for $a_i\in \{0,1,2 \}$ are encoded to a binary system, for which a quantum realization is a single qubit.
-We then demonstrate that Bob has a higher probability of excluding a message sent by Alice with quantum resources than classical ones.
+Let us then consider the next simplest case, the $(2,3)$ REC, where two-trit messages $ a=a_1a_2$ for $a_i\in \{0,1,2 \}$ are encoded to a binary system, for which a quantum (classical) realization is a single qubit (bit).
+In what follows, we demonstrate a quantum advantage by showing that Bob has a higher probability of excluding a message sent by Alice with quantum rather than classical resources.